nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_state.rst

 * :kconfig:option:`CONFIG_CAF_BLE_STATE_SECURITY_REQ` - This option enables setting the security level 2 for a Bluetooth LE connection automatically, right after the connection is established.
   The security level 2 or higher enables connection encryption.
   The device disconnects if establishing the connection security level 2 fails.
+* :kconfig:option:`CONFIG_CAF_BLE_STATE_MAX_LOCAL_ID_BONDS` - This option allows to specify the maximum number of allowed bonds per Bluetooth local identity for a Bluetooth Peripheral (:kconfig:option:`CONFIG_BT_PERIPHERAL`).
+  If a local identity is already bonded with the maximum number of allowed bonds, new peers are disconnected right after Bluetooth connection is established.

 Implementation details
 **********************